NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Arcane Camouflage.md

 **Prerequisites** Hunter automaton
 * * *
 You have developed magical techniques to aid you with stalking your prey.
-You can cast [[Blur|Blur]] and [[3-Rules/Character Building/Spells/I/Invisibility|Invisibility]] each once per day as 2nd-rank arcane innate spells.
+You can cast [[Spells/Blur|Blur]] and [[Spells/Invisibility|Invisibility]] each once per day as 2nd-rank arcane innate spells.

 **Enhancement** Your camouflage is more potent.
 Your blur spell now lasts 10 minutes and when you cast invisibility, you can choose to gain the effects of the 4th-rank version of the spell.
 In addition, you can now cast blur and invisibility each twice per day.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*